evkx/evkx.github.io/content/models/nio/et9/ET9/_index.md

 The Nio ET9 packs an impressive punch with a maximum power of 520 kW (707 hp / 697 bhp) and a commanding total torque of 900 Nm (664 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds, and it reaches a top speed of 200 km/h (124 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 112 kWh, providing an 8 kWh buffer (6.7%) for battery protection.
+The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 112 kWh, providing a 8 kWh buffer (6.7%) for battery protection.
 Operating at a nominal voltage of 925 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 720 km (448 miles), with an energy consumption rate of 15.6 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 600 kW.
 Charging from 0% to 100% takes approximately 31 minutes, while a more typical charging scenario from 10% to 80% takes 14 minutes with an average charging speed at 331 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 5% to 63%.
-This results in an effective charging speed, including time lost, of 266 kW, with each charging session taking about 15 minutes and 41 seconds..
+This results in an effective charging speed, including time lost, of 266 kW, with each charging session taking about 15 minutes and 41 seconds.
 This exceptionally fast charging capability makes the Nio ET9 one of the most efficient and convenient EVs for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 8 hours and 45 minutes.
 This journey would require two charging stops from 6% to 55%, with a total charging time of 25 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 10 hours and 10 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.